 After cooking my rice, it has a bad taste and/or smell?

 It is possible for rice to absorb other smells or odors, while in storage.
-An additional possibility could be the quality of water in which the rice was prepared.
+We recommend to store the opened bag of rice in an air tight container.
+Another possibility could be the quality of water in which the rice was prepared.

 Can I cook Mahatma® White Rice in a conventional oven?

-For the oven … in a shallow pan, use boiling liquid, add rice, stir, cover and bake at 350°F. Cook long grain rice for 25 to 30 minutes; parboiled rice 30 to 40 minutes; and brown rice 50 to 60 minutes.
+To prepare rice in a conventional oven use a shallow pan, add boiling liquid, rice, stir, cover and bake at 350°F. Cook long grain rice for 25 to 30 minutes; parboiled rice 30 to 40 minutes; and brown rice 50 to 60 minutes.

 Can I cook Mahatma® White Rice in a microwave oven?